LEARNAcademy/syllabus/Rails-M/02rails_activerecord_relationships.md

 ## Create a Database

-After making your Rails app and creating the database, create tables that reflect the following relationships using `psql`:
+After making your Rails app and creating the database, create migrations to generate the following tables:
 A credit card has a number, an expiration date, and an owner.
 An owner has a name and address, and can have multiple credit cards.

 ## Manipulating Data